cqpancoast/solaria/src/WalkThoughts.md

 ## Issues
 - Are actions and events restricted to discrete packets of information, or can they be continuous streams?
-- It seems that output text a la Zork no longer fits in with what an event is — "something that could have happened some other way".
+- It seems that output text a la Zork no longer fits in with what an event is — "something that is going to happen in the story-world that could have not happened or happened some other way".
-- An action is "something done by a reader that can have an effect on the narrative path".
+- An action is "something that can have an effect on the narrative path".
 Does this support on-the-fly alterations being made by what I'm termind writer-readers?
 There should absolutely be support for this.
 What is an action?
 Does it have to occur in the story world?
 - Can read sessions have listeners injected into an enclosing program?
 This would be a nice way of having read sessions choose what data they're looking for dynamically, but on the other hand, this breaks the separation between an enclosing program and a read session.

 ## Actions and Events